brendenlake/AAI-site/README.md

 - 5/3 Neuroscience

 ## Detailed schedule and readings
 Please see below for the assigned readings for each class (to be read before class).
 Before each class, students will be asked to submit a reaction to the readings (three paragraphs).
 Reaction posts are submitted via Piazza.
 Papers are available for download on NYU Classes in the "Resources" folder.
+Reactions are due by midnight the day before class (so I have time to read the reactions!)

 **1/25 Introduction and overview**
 - No assigned readings